Tag Archives: Adventure

 The construction began in 1901 and was finished in 1905.
 The original path was constructed of concrete and rested on steel rails supported by stanchions built at around 45 degrees into the rock face.
 An extra benefit with the path was that it created great joy for the locals that experienced easier access between the neighboring villages.

-According to a local guide (that also was in the construction team for the new version) told us that approx. 200 persons died during the construction of the original walkway (the number of casualties was zero, building the new one).
+According to a local guide (that also was in the construction team for the new version) told us that approx. 200 persons died during the construction of the original walkway (building the new one the number of casualties was zero).

 King Alfonso XIII crossed the walkway in 1921 for the inauguration of the dam Conde del Guadalhorce and it became known by its present name – “The Kings Pathway“.